Last updated: July 20, 2010

 10.1.1 Using 1-click Installation

-When browsing the web, you're likely to come across buttons such as this one:
+When browsing openSUSE related websites, you're likely to come across buttons such as this one:

 oneclick

-1-click installation simply automates the process of adding one or more software repositories to the package manager and installing one or more packages.
+1-click installation (also referred to as "Direct Install") simply automates the process of adding one or more software repositories to the package manager and installing one or more RPM packages.
 Therefore 1-click installation should be used with the same care as manually adding unofficial repositories (see the next chapter for more on software repositories).

 10.2 Other Installation Methods

 Most users will find everything they need and more in the package manager - especially if a few additional software repositories are added (see next chapter).
-But not all software is packaged and provided via repositories, and non-free software usually can't be legally redistributed by 3rd parties.
+But not all software is packaged and provided via repositories, and non-free software usually can't be legally redistributed via the package manager because of license restrictions.

 In these cases you'll need to go to the developer/vendor website and download and install the software manually - but always look for an openSUSE package in repositories first - and make sure you only download and install software from trusted sources.